 set to the default "Zoom Level 12".
 This is the most detailed that the

 The log file in the right window shows a list of the tiles captured.
 This data is also automatically saved to the file nnnn_log.txt where nnnn is the Task Name assigned to the capture.
 This file is saved into the same directory specified for "Path to save:"

 If you you scroll the log display back to the top (or open the log file in Notepad), you will see two sets of coordinates representing the upper-left and lower-right corners of the captured map area.
 The first set are the values you entered.
 The second set (circled in the screen shot below) are the actual area captured, resulting from rounding up to boundaries of the tiles required to capture the desired area.
 The second set of coordinates (circled below) are the exact values you need to precisely calibrate the map for use in APRS programs!
 Just copy and paste these values into the appropriate .INF or .SAT file.
-Or copy/paste them into the appropriate fields when when prompted during a drag-and-drop calibration of the map in UIview.
+(You may have to convert the DDD.dddddd decimal degrees format into the GPS/APRS format of DD MM.mmmmmm format for some programs.)

 The downloaded tiles are saved as .PNG files, but the "Map Combiner" auto-stitcher produces a .BMP file as it's output.
 The default saved image is in 24-bits-per-pixel photographic "high-color" format which results in unnecessarily large files.
 Reducing the color depth to 256 colors (8-bits-per-pixel) with an image editor program such as Windows Paint or IrfanView, and then resaving the file, will cut the file size to one-third of the original.
 I used the freeware IrfanView utility to convert these to .GIF format (which intrinsically is limited to 256 colors or less).
 The links below provide examples of the map images produced by the various sources.

 Some of these samples are very large (2000x3000

 pixels or more) images.
 Some browsers will attempt to downsize oversized